cconrady/Data-Viz-in-R-ggplot2/README.md

 4. Productionalise (or share)
 5. Monitor (and update)

 There are some T&Cs.
-You can swap points 2. and 3. or even combine them.
+You can swap the order of points 2. and 3. or even combine them (ever heard of EDA?).
 You might also jump between these points - the analysis of any data is often an iterative process.
-That said, the above recipe is as close as you'll ever get to a once-size-fits-all approach.
+That said, the above recipe is generally a good starting point.

-When it comes to choosing a language (or fully-fledged software) for your data visualization needs, it should score pretty high at executing these steps.
-So who are the top contenders?
-PowerBI is great for visualizations and shareability, it's pretty bad at data wrangling though (and quite simply horrendous at statistical analysis without applying a great deal of effort).
+When it comes to choosing a language or software package it should score pretty high at executing these steps.
+So what are your options?
+PowerBI is great for visualizations and shareability.
+It's pretty bad at data wrangling though (and quite simply horrendous at statistical analysis without applying a great deal of effort).
 Ditto for Tableau, if you're wondering.
-So I gave [R](https://www.r-project.org/) (and it's IDE, [RStudio](https://www.rstudio.com/)) a try, and here are the results.
+Other popular options include [Python](https://www.python.org/)<sup>\*</sup>, or even a combination of MS Excel & Powerpoint.
+I decided to give [R](https://www.r-project.org/) (and it's IDE, [RStudio](https://www.rstudio.com/)) a go.

 1. Clean - I used [dplyr](https://www.rdocumentation.org/packages/dplyr/versions/0.7.8).
 2. Visualize - I used [ggplot2](https://www.rdocumentation.org/packages/ggplot2/versions/3.3.5).
 3. Analyze (or model) - Again, I used [dplyr](https://www.rdocumentation.org/packages/dplyr/versions/0.7.8).
-4. Productionalise (or share) - I used [shiny](https://shiny.rstudio.com/).
+4. Productionalize (or share) - I used [shiny](https://shiny.rstudio.com/).

-(Quick tip: check out [tidyverse](https://www.tidyverse.org/packages/).)
+(Quick tip: check out the [tidyverse](https://www.tidyverse.org/packages/) package.)

+<em><sup>\*</sup>I'm not going to pretend that Python isn't better than R in almost every possible way.
+For starters, the community is much larger - and this matters.
+A lot.
+You'll find more tutorials, more courses.
+You'll have better luck finding sample code online.
+You'll have a greater selection of packages to choose from.
+In fact, Python is so popular it's very likely the company you're at already has Python integrated into their stack, and this makes productionalizing anything you come up with much smoother. </em>

 ## Installation

 <!--